 Challenges are arising from inflation and the higher expense of items like raw materials, fuel, and labour expenses, operating costs have risen dramatically over the past year.
 This is compounded by price increases in technology, machinery, and storage prices.

 An upward movement in energy costs and transportation has been driven largely by the cost of gas and oil prices.
-Increases starting during Covid continued through the subsequent years and continued rising with heavy demand and events like the Russia-Ukraine conflict.
+Increases starting during COVID continued through the subsequent years and continued rising with heavy demand and events like the Russia-Ukraine conflict.

 Scarcity of materials

-Supply chains are struggling to fulfil orders and meet shipment loads as the availability of raw materials becomes scarcer.
+Supply chains are struggling to fulfill orders and meet shipment loads as the availability of raw materials becomes scarcer.
 More hours are spent sourcing and negotiating the supply of materials and reduced availability means that the good which can be purchased take longer and cost more to ship to warehouses and distribution centers.

 Balancing cost and services has become a complicated juggling act as networks and operators try to account for multiple variables and forecast with accuracy.
 With an exodus of manual labour, the availability of qualified warehouse and operational staff put an added slant on an already precarious situation.